bingo-bango/h2demo/README.md

 # h2demo
-A demonstration of MDAO for Airbus UpNext
+A demonstration of MDAO for cryogenically cooled power electronics